 Mistake #6: Bad workout technique

-One of the most common reasons people get injuries or have trouble making progress is lack of focus and technique when working out.
+One of the most common reasons people get injuries or have trouble making progress is a lack of focus and technique when working out.
 It's way too often that you see someone lifting weights that are clearly too heavy for them.
 Although you should aim to lift heavier weights, it has to be done progressively and with correct form.
 You can't just enter the weight room, pick a heavy weight, and lug it around.
 You have to practice lifting the weight with good technique and slowly increase the weight as you make progress.

 Bad workout technique is not just about form though, it's also about your mentality.
 Are you just on your phone while working out?
 Or maybe talking to your gym buddy throughout the entire workout?
 All these distractions are taking away your mental focus from the two most important things - Your form and making sure the right muscles are working when lifting weights.
 For example, let's say you're performing an isolated exercise like a bicep curl and you're slightly focused on the exercise, but your focus is mostly on the story your buddy is telling you.
 You're just lifting the weight mindlessly and not focused on using your biceps to perform the lift, this can lead to your form being a little off which can force the muscles in your shoulder and back to start doing some of the heavy lifting.
 Sadly, this can eventually lead to an overuse injury because you are unknowingly recruiting other muscles to work harder.